portableant/findsorgukblogs/_posts/2010-08-06-pierced-coins-as-treasure-guidance.md

 category: treasure
 ---

-# Pierced Coins as Treasure – Guidance

-August 6th, 2010 by Ian Richardson

 The Treasure Act 1996 can be difficult to interpret with respect to certain specific classes of objects, one of which is pierced coins.
 That is because under the Act there are two sets of rules that are applied to artefacts and determine whether they are counted as ‘Treasure’.
 One set of rules applies to coins, another to all other worked objects.
 What about something that can appear to fit both definitions?